veebch/fob/README.md

 cp config_example.yaml config.yaml
 ```

-## Reading a QR code and transferring it to fob
+## Reading a code and transferring it to fob

+## Image Generation

+### QR code

-- Scan your QR code (for example, a COVID vaccination certificate) using a QR-code reader app on a smartphone ( [iPhone](https://apps.apple.com/us/app/qr-reader-for-iphone/id368494609) | [Android](https://play.google.com/store/apps/details?id=com.gamma.scan&hl=en&gl=US) )
+- Scan your QR code using a QR-code reader app on a smartphone ( [iPhone](https://apps.apple.com/us/app/qr-reader-for-iphone/id368494609) | [Android](https://play.google.com/store/apps/details?id=com.gamma.scan&hl=en&gl=US) )

 - Scanning the code will produce a long string of text.
 Place this string of text into the file `config.yaml` and save it

-- Run the code `python3 fob.py`
+- Run the code `python3 fob.py', this will produce an image of a QR code.

+### Other image

+Scale a Black/White/Red image to a 200 x 200 picture. <TODO:  Insert the url for the chess image generator>

+## Image upload

 - The code will generate an image file (called `certificateqr.bmp`) that you can now copy to the fob using an NFC writer app ( [iPhone](https://apps.apple.com/us/app/nfc-e-tag/id1518982217) | [Android](https://www.waveshare.com/w/upload/NFCTag_EN.apk) )